 19.1.2.
 Exercise any power a trustee might exercise;

 19.1.3.
 Invest in any investment that a trustee might invest in;

 19.1.4.
 Borrow money and provide security for that if authorised by Majority vote at any Society Meeting.

 20.1.
 The financial year of the Society begins on 1 January of every year and ends on 31 December of the same year.

 21. Assurance on the Financial Statements

 21.1.
-The Society may appoint an accountant to review the Annual Financial Statements of the Society (“the Reviewer”).
+The Society may appoint an accountant, or other acceptably capable person, to review the Annual Financial Statements of the Society (“the Reviewer”).
 The Reviewer shall conduct an examination with the objective of providing a report that nothing has come to the Reviewer’s attention to cause the Reviewer to believe that the financial information is not presented in accordance with the Society’s accounting policies.
-The Reviewer must be a suitably qualified person, preferably a member of the New Zealand Institute of Chartered Accountants, and must not be a member of the Committee, or an employee of the Society.
+The Reviewer must be a suitably qualified or capable person, must not be a member of Manawatu Home Educators, must not be a member of the Committee, and must not be an employee of the Society.
 If the Society appoints a Reviewer who is unable to act for some reason, the Committee shall appoint another Reviewer as a replacement.

 21.2.
 The Committee is responsible to provide the Reviewer with: